bernie724/archi/README.md

 Start: Boot the Arch Linux iso [VM recommended]

+Make sure your harddrive is setup as 3 partitions sda1 sda2 sda3

-These scripts should be a tarball somewhere [archi.tgz]
+These scripts should be a tarball somewhere local say /tmp/archi.tgz

-scp to ~/ [/root] after you boot Arch install iso.
+scp to them to the install iso ~/

 e.g. scp username@10.0.0.1:/tmp/archi.tgz .

-Make sure your harddrive is setup as 3 partitions sda1 sda2 sda3

 [then] tar xf archi.tgz; cd archi